Robertokello11/News_API/README.md

 # Behavior Driven Development
 - The navigation bar upon click redirects the user to the selected choice of news

+- In either case the user is using a desktop or phone,so for the navbar it use a drop down at the top right for the bars

 - On choosing a news source, it will preview the top news articles of the day.

 - Upon clicking a news article it will redirect the user to read it fully from the news source

 # Known Bugs